teaching and public programs

 Courses taught at the Museum

-Museum courses include Science Writing, offered at both the undergraduate and graduate levels, as well as a new museum studies course, Science and Museums, which focuses on the history of research and management of natural history collections.
+Museum courses include Science and Museums, which focuses on the history of research and management of natural history collections.
 Museum staff teach courses in several departments such as Biology or the School of the Environment, or Anthropology, and yet more courses are taught in the museum by videoconference from the Department of Natural Resource Sciences at Macdonald College.

 At the graduate level, students wanting to study biosystematics and evolutionary biology can find several supervisors working on a variety of topics.
 Students from other, related departments can also be supported by the museum.